GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 }
 ```

-For instance, in order to set `eduPersonPrincipalName` attribute, you must provide `["gluuPerson", "eduPerson"]` for `objectClass`.
+As another example, to set the `eduPersonPrincipalName` attribute, you must provide `["gluuPerson", "eduPerson"]` for `objectClass`.

 !!!
-Note:
+Note
     If all attributes simply belong to `gluuPerson` there is no need to explicitly set `objectClass`.

 ## About assigning mappings